The Lost Shrine of Kasar-Khan: Publication history

-This scenario is the sequel to The Halls of the Dwarven Kings and precursor to The Watchers of the Sacred Flame and The Feathered Priests.
+This scenario is the sequel to the adventure The Halls of the Dwarven Kings and is the precursor to the adventures The Watchers of the Sacred Flame and The Feathered Priests.
 Integrated Games went out of business before a planned fifth adventure, Deep Water, Shallow Graves, was published.

 In 1992, Flame Publications, an imprint of Games Workshop, bought the rights to The Complete Dungeon Master Series, and Simon Forrest, Brad Freeman and Graeme Davis revised all four adventures to conform to the Warhammer Fantasy Roleplay rules, releasing them as the Doomstone Campaign Book Series.
 The Lost Shrine of Kasar-Khan was retitled Blood in Darkness.

 Reception

 In the October 1985 edition of White Dwarf (Issue #70), Megan C Robertson warned that "this is not a module that can be run with minimal presentation."
 Robertson called the presentation of the adventure "well done", and also liked the NPC and monster stats printed on separate cardstock, "eliminating wild thumbing through the module at a critical moment."
 She lauded the player handouts such as a map, fragments from a prayer book, and the page of a diary, calling them "the most striking of the 'extras'."
 However, she found the overall dungeon "lacking in originality until the later stages."
 She concluded by giving the module an above average rating of 8 out of 10, calling it "a module which overall pays much attention to those little details that make an adventure just that little bit special for DM and players alike; a worthy effort that bodes fair to set new standards in scenario presentation."